-Here, Saint Michael the Archangel played a pivotal role across the centuries in Italy.
+Here, Saint Michael, the Archangel, played a pivotal role across the centuries in Italy.
 You might say he’s the patron saint of “homeland security” for the Italian state.
-The devotion to Saint Michael came from the Gargano peninsula where there is an historic monastery on the Adriatic Sea.
+The devotion to Saint Michael came from the Gargano peninsula, where there is an age-old monastery on the Adriatic Sea.

-You may recall that prior to the Vatican II liturgical changes, the prayer to Saint Michael was recited at the conclusion of most Masses.
+You may recall that before the Vatican II liturgical changes, the prayer to Saint Michael was recited after most Masses.
 These are the memorable opening lines: “Saint Michael defend us in battle.
 Be our protector against the wickedness and snares of the devil.”
 I have given you only a few sentences of what was a much longer prayer, edited by Pope Leo XII in 1906.

-The statue of St. Michael conquering the devil has a particular reference to the battle by Christians defending against the 20,000 Ottoman Turks who in 1480 brutally attacked seaports towns of Southern Italy.
-The 800 killed in the port city of Otranto are considered martyrs, and were canonized by Pope Francis in May of 2013.
+The statue of St. Michael conquering the devil has a particular reference to the battle by Christians defending against the 20,000 Ottoman Turks.
+They in 1480 brutally attacked seaports towns of Southern Italy.
+The 800 killed in the port city of Otranto are considered martyrs and were canonized by Pope Francis in May of 2013.